 The 10 Best Belay Devices

 This wiki has been updated 30 times since it was first published in September of 2015.
 Whether you're an experienced outdoor climber or a newbie in the gym, you should never try an ascent without the proper equipment.
 These belay devices feature the latest in safety technology to arrest any falls and ensure that you and your companions are secure no matter the situation.
 We've included models ideal for all sorts of climbing, from traditional and sport to alpine ascents.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes